 WARREN, John (Jean Baptiste François Joseph de Warren).
-Leghorn 21.9.1769 — Pondicherry 9.2.1830.
+Leghorn 21.9.1769 — Pondichéry 9.2.1830.
 British-French Colonial Officer in India.
 Lieutenant-Colonel.
+Son of Count Henri Hyacinthe de Warren and Christine Walburge de Meuerers.
 In 1793 moved to London and soon went to Calcutta.
-After a failed attempt as indigo planter jouned E.I.C.’s army.
+After a failed attempt as indigo planter joined E.I.C.’s army.
 After Mysore war participated in W. Lambton’s Mysore Survey and found the Kolar gold fields.
-In 1805-11 acting director of Madras Observatory.
+In 1805-11 acting director of Madras Observatory (he measured the exact longitude of the city).
 In 1814 returned to France.
 He joined French army and soon was sent to Pondichéry.
+Legion of Honour 1825.
 Married 1809 Anne Laurence Alexandrine, six children.

 Publications: “An account of astronomical observations taken at the Honourable Company’s Observatory, near Fort St. George in the East Indies, in the years 1806 and 1807“, As.
 Res.
 10, 1811, 513-525; a few further articles.

 – Kala Sankalita: A Collection of Memoirs on the Various Modes according to which the Nations of the Southern Parts of India Divide Time.
 31+402+4+72+52 p.
 Madras 1825.

 Sources: Wikipedia with portrait.